 Devon Rexes tend to grow around 18 inches long and weigh between six and nine pounds.
 One of their most distinctive features is their short and wavy coat, which is fine to the touch.
 As for coat color, they vary from solid to shaded and tabby.
 And their eyes also vary from green and blue to hazel and amber.
 You can expect your Devon Rex to live between 9 and 15 years.

-While some people believe them to be hypoallergenic, it is not the coat that causes an issue, but rather the dander, urine, and saliva.
+While some people believe them to be a hypoallergenic breed, it is not the coat that causes an issue, but rather the dander, urine, and saliva.
 If you suffer from allergies and are unsure about getting one, it is worth spending some time in one’s company before committing to anything.

 Devon Rexes are known for their intelligence, high levels of energy, and playfulness.
 But unlike some other kitties, they like to spend long periods of time in the company of humans, so don’t expect much alone time if you choose to bring one home!